One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 What should I do when my oven won’t turn off?

-When your oven is not turning off even after you pressed cancel, you should unplug the power socket.
+When your oven is not turning off even after you press cancel, you should unplug the power socket.
 It will shut it down immediately.
 Do not try to disconnect the gas line yourself under any circumstances.
 Rather use the valve to turn off the gas supply if there is any.
 And then call the professionals to check your oven out.

 Why is my oven still warm?